SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 Game King Core Release Notes
 -------------------------

 This core needs a BIOS.
 It should be named `gkbios.bin` (sometimes it can be found named `gm218.bin`) and place it in the `/BIOS/` directory on your SD card.
+Expected CRC32: `5A1ADE3D`.

 There's three built in games to the system, so if you wish to play these, simply run the included file, `play bios games.bin`.
 This is an empty file consisting of nothing but bytes of `0xff`.
 This simulates having no cartridge in the system.